Consider teaching the leaders of tomorrow, our gifted and talented students.

 Gifted and talented students can be found in schools everywhere, and school districts address their needs with special pull-out gifted education programs, as well as with separate schools that cater to self-paced, independent, experiential and advanced classes.
 Often, families choose to send their gifted and talented students to special private schools that require comprehensive testing and observation to attend.

-Community colleges and universities often offer advanced placement programs to younger students entering regular college courses.
+Community colleges and universities often offer advanced placement programs to students entering regular college courses.
 Professors who teach in these programs have taken special coursework that equips them to handle these students in a college setting.